zdravkov/kendo-docs/api/javascript/ui/treelist.md

 The JavaScript function executed when the user clicks the command button.
 The function receives a [jQuery Event](http://api.jquery.com/category/events/event-object/) as an argument.

-The function context (available via the `this` keyword) will be set to the grid instance.
+The function context (available via the `this` keyword) will be set to the treelist instance.

 #### Example - handle the click event of the custom command button